isomerpages/moe-crescentgirlssch/_our-holistic-curriculum/Character and Citizenship Edu/Sexuality Education.md

 (iv) Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may click [here](http://www.moe.gov.sg/education/programmes/social-emotional-learning/sexuality-education/) **website unavailable** for more information on MOE Sexuality Education.
+You may click [here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education) for more information on MOE Sexuality Education.

 #### **Overview of Cresent Girls' School's Sexuality Education Programme for 2022**
 4\.
 Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
 You may click [here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education/scope-and-teaching-approach-of-sexuality-education-in-schools) for more information on the scope of Sexuality Education in the school curriculum.